-MONTESCUDAIO DOC, denomination dating from 1977 for still wines of all three colours from the northern part of the Maremma in Tuscany.
+Montescudaio DOC dates from 1977 for still wines of all three colours from the Tyrrhenian coast, Tuscany, west of Siena in the northern part of the Maremma.
 Winegrowing in Montescudaio almost certainly dates to the Etruscans, and this DOC lies within the so-called Etruscan Coast, or Costa degli Etruschi.

 Nicolas Belfrage MW, From Brunello to Zibibbo: The Wines of Tuscany, Central and Southern Italy (London, 2001).